hascal/awesome-hascal/README.md

-# awesome-hascal
+# Awesome Sacalon
-A curated list of awesome Hascal frameworks, libraries, software and resources.
+A curated list of awesome Sacalon frameworks, libraries, software and resources.